 INVAP S.E., the main contractor of the SABIA-Mar 1 satellite, is in charge not only of designing, manufacturing, assembling and testing the satellite, but also of supplying the mission with two of the three main cameras.

-With an expected lifetime of 5 years, Sabia-Mar will be launched by the end of 2020.
+With an expected lifetime of 5 years, Sabia-Mar will be launched by 2022.
 It will be located in a sun synchronous orbit which will allow obtaining images of the same point on the globe every four days.